gnh1201/welsonjs/README.md

 WelsonJS = ***W***indows + ***El***ectr***on***-like + ***Javascript(JS)***

-The default license for this project is GPL 3.0.
+Dual license notice: The default license for this project is GPL 3.0.
 However, if the GPL 3.0 license is not compatible with Microsoft products, it is subject to the MS-RL license.

 ## Structure
 ![Structure](app/assets/img/structure.png)